 - Hire fellow Blue Hen alumni for jobs or hire a student for an internship.

-- Volunteer as a member of a Regional Alumni Club or the UDAA board of directors.
+- Volunteer as an ambassador for a regional Blue Hen Network or a member of the UDAA Board of Directors.

 - Wear UD gear and advocate for UD wherever you can.

 - Update your contact information every year so we can keep in touch.

 Thank you to our dedicated Campaign Ambassadors who champion this monumental effort to accelerate UD’s mission.